CaedanLavender/CaedanLavender/README.md

 ### Ahoy there, I'm Caedan

-# Student / developer in the making.
+# Student / developer in the making
 Right now, I'm studying with [MissionReady HQ](https://www.missionreadyhq.com) in New Zealand.